shailesh1729/ecg-codec/docs/codec_b/architecture.md

 ### Gaussianity

-The key idea behind the our entropy coding design is to model the measurement values as being sampled from a quantized
+The key idea behind our entropy coding design is to model the measurement values as being sampled from a quantized
 Gaussian distribution.
 Towards this, we measured the